PostgREST/postgrest-docs/docs/api/reading.md

 The PostgREST client can call it by posting an object like `{ "a":
 1, "b": 2}` to `/rpc/add_them`.
 The keys of the object match the parameter names.
-Note that PostgreSQL converts parameter names to lowercase unless you quote them like `CREATE FUNCTION foo("upperCase" text) ...`.
+Note that PostgreSQL converts parameter names to lowercase unless you quote them like `CREATE FUNCTION foo("mixedCase" text) ...`.

 <div class="admonition note">